 Don’t use just text formatting (bold, italics, color) to convey meaning.
 Most screen readers don’t inform users about formatting.

-While virtual events—with the erasure of geographical boundaries—are a lot more inclusive than in-person events, there is a lot we can do to make them accessible for everyone.
+While virtual and hybrid events—with the erasure of geographical boundaries—are a lot more inclusive than in-person events, there is a lot we can do to make them accessible for everyone.
 At the same time, it's also important to tell your audience how accessible your event is.
 You can do this at two points: when promoting your event and during pre-event communication.
 Finally, make sure to get feedback from attendees so you know what you’re doing right and how you can improve.

 If, like us, you're more of a social person, let's connect on Twitter (@ZohoBackstage) and we'll keep you up-to-date with all the latest event news.